rdacomp/CollapseOS/doc/glue-code.md

 # Writing the glue code

-Collapse OS is not an OS, it's a meta OS.
+Collapse OS's kernel code is loosely knit.
 It supplies parts that you're expected to glue together in a "glue code" asm file.
 Here is what a minimal glue code for a shell on a Classic [RC2014][rc2014] with an ACIA link would look like:

-    ; The RAM module is selected on A15, so it has the range 0x8000-0xffff RAMSTART	.equ	0x8000
+    ; The RAM module is selected on A15, so it has the range 0x8000-0xffff .equ    RAMSTART	0x8000
-    RAMEND		.equ	0xffff
+    .equ    RAMEND		0xffff
-    ACIA_CTL	.equ	0x80	; Control and status.
+    .equ    ACIA_CTL	0x80	; Control and status.
 RS off.
-    ACIA_IO		.equ	0x81	; Transmit.
+    .equ    ACIA_IO		0x81	; Transmit.
 RS on.

         jr init